Joe Adonis: Deportation and death

-On August 6, 1953, at a hearing in Adonis's prison, the US Department of Justice ordered Adonis's deportation to Italy.
-The government claimed that Adonis was an illegal alien.
+On August 6, 1953, at a hearing in Adonis's prison, the United States Department of Justice sought Adonis's deportation to Italy, arguing that Adonis was born in Italy and had never petitioned to become a naturalized U.S. citizen, and was therefore subject to deportation because he had re-entered the United States seven years ago after his visit to Cuba for the Havana Conference without the required permit, had failed to register under the Alien Registration Act, and had been convicted of a crime since his most recent entry.
 Adonis fought deportation, claiming that he was a native-born American citizen.

 On August 9, 1953, Adonis was released from prison in New Jersey.
+His deportation was held in abeyance pending his appeal from that order.

 On January 3, 1956, Adonis voluntarily left New York City on an ocean liner for Naples, Italy.
 His wife and children stayed behind in New Jersey.

 Once in Italy, Adonis moved into a luxurious apartment in the center of Milan.
 Adonis may have met with Luciano in Naples, but there is no proof of it.
 Over time, the financially struggling Luciano grew angry at the wealthy Adonis for not helping him.
 On January 26, 1962, Luciano died of a heart attack in Naples at age 64.
 Adonis attended the funeral service in Naples, bringing a huge floral wreath with the words, "So Long, Pal".

 In June 1971, the Italian government forced Adonis to leave his Milan residence and move to Serra de' Conti, a small town near the Adriatic Sea.
 Adonis was one of 115 suspected mobsters relocated to Serra de' Conti after the assassination in May of Pietro Scaglione, the public prosecutor of Palermo, Sicily.
 In late November 1971, Italian police forces transported Adonis to a small hillside shack near Ancona, Italy, for interrogation.
 During the lengthy questioning and some abusive treatment, Adonis suffered a heart attack.
 He was taken to a regional hospital in Ancona, where he died several days later on November 26, 1971.

 Burial

 The U.S. government allowed Adonis's family to bring his body back to the United States for burial.
 Adonis' funeral Mass was held at the Church of the Epiphany in Cliffside Park, New Jersey, attended only by his immediate family.

 He is buried in Madonna Cemetery in Fort Lee, New Jersey under his family name of Joseph Antonio Doto.